cloudtoid/gateway-core/README.md

 In the case of a missing correlation-id header, GatewayCore generates a unique identifier instead.

-The correlation-id header can also be added to the response message by explicitly enabling `includeCorrelationId`:
+The correlation-id header can also be added to the response message by explicitly enabling `addCorrelationId`:

 ```json
 {